korteke/Shibboleth-IdP3-TOTP-Auth/README.md

 From LDAP, MongoDB, SQL, File, REST, Dummy(static)

 ### From LDAP - External LDAP (IDM?)
-At the moment this plugin fetch users token seeds from the attribute "carLicense" which is multivalues.
+This plugin fetch token seeds from the attribute called "carLicense" which is multivalued (user can have multiple tokens).
 You can change the source attribute by editing bean "shibboleth.authn.seedAttribute" which is defined at totp-authn-config.xml.

 This plugin also assumes that your users unique userID is "uid" attribute.